Stolpersteine

 The Stumbling Stones are financed by sponsors.
 The city of Chemnitz is responsible for the civil engineering work and organisational services.

 Any citizen can sponsor the construction and laying of a stumbling stone for 120 euros.
-Please send enquiries directly to the Chemnitz City Association of the VVN/BdA, Rosenplatz 4, 09126 Chemnitz, e-mail.
+Please send enquiries directly to stolpersteine(at)stadt-chemnitz.de or to the Chemnitz City Association of the VVN/BdA.

-In November 2005, the Association of Persecutees of the Nazi Regime - League of Anti-Fascists Chemnitz VVN/BdA took the initiative to lay Stumbling Stones in the city of Chemnitz.
+In Chemnitz, the Association of Persecutees of the Nazi Regime - League of Anti-Fascists Chemnitz VVN/BdA took the initiative to lay Stumbling Stones in the city of Chemnitz in November 2005.
 The first six memorial stones were laid on 6 July 2007.

 Project organiser